akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 Actor DSL is a rarely used feature and has been deprecated since `2.5.0`.
 Use plain `system.actorOf` instead of the DSL to create Actors if you have been using it.

+## Cluster Sharding

+### Passivate idle entity
+The configuration `akka.cluster.sharding.passivate-idle-entity-after` is now enabled by default.
+Sharding will passivate entities when they have not received any messages after this duration.
+Set to `off` to disable.